rspace-os/api-tutorial/README.md

 ## Sharing items with other groups and users

 From RSpace 1.56, it is possible to share documents and notebooks programmatically.
 You can read more details in [sharing.md](sharing.md).

+## Administration of user accounts

+Users with a 'SYSADMIN' role can create new user accounts and lab groups.
+This API is in 'beta' in 1.59.3 and may be subject to change.
+More details in [creating_accounts.md](creating_accounts.md)